-Increase the following personal income tax allowances by 3.3%: Single Persons' Allowance, Married Couples' and Civil Partners' Allowance and Second Earners' Allowance.
-The personal income tax allowances for Married and Civil Partners where an individual is born before 1952 will be subsumed within these new allowances.
+- Increase the following personal income tax allowances by 3.3%: Single Persons' Allowance, Married Couples' and Civil Partners' Allowance and Second Earners' Allowance.
+The personal income tax allowances for Married and Civil Partners where an individual is born before 1952 will be subsumed within these new allowances. - Freeze alcohol duty on all strengths of beer and cider, and increase alcohol duty on all wines and spirits by 5%9.